(Post updated in December 2018)

 I love beef liver (as long as it is made correctly) but I actually prefer chicken livers (and they can be prepared lots of tasty ways, too).
 Enter the star players in this recipe: crispy fried bacon, chopped green onions and fresh garlic, and fresh herbs.
 The bacon, of course, tastes fabulous and adds a salty, pungent bite of flavor to the dish, and the fresh herbs cut the richness and the earthiness of the liver.
 It all balances out so nicely that even my liver-hating daughter likes it!

 This is not your gourmet, fancy-schmancy liver recipe.
-This is red-neck liver, fried with and smothered in so much bacon to make it taste rich and bacony, and then heaped with fresh herbs, garlic, and green onions, to disguise its red-neckedness.
+This is red-neck liver, fried with and smothered in so much bacon to make it taste rich and bacony, and then heaped with fresh herbs, fresh garlic, and green onions, to disguise its red-neckedness.
 And it’s awesome.

 When I make this bacony liver dish, I wake up the next morning thinking about it, and hoping that there are leftovers in the ‘fridge to eat for breakfast.
 No. Kidding.